PLoProgrammer/nk2-FL-mixer-/README.md

 <b>FL Studio - nK2_Knob1-8.nktrl2_data</b>: Mapping-File for Korg Kontrol Editor

-In addition, the subdirectory ... \ nK2 contains other files that have nothing to do with the script but are intended to serve as information.
+In addition, the subdirectory ... \ info contains other files that have nothing to do with the script but are intended to serve as information.
 	Info_ger.txt \ Info_eng.txt this file in German or English
 	FL Studio - nanoKontrol2_nktrl2_data.txt 						Values ​​of the mapping file, as text Korg Kontrol Editor - FL Studio - nK2_Knob1-8.nktrl2_data.png	Values ​​of the mapping file, as an image